martinersej/typescript-express-server/README.md

 4. Setup `prisma/schema.prisma` and run `yarn run prisma:deploy` to deploy the database

-# How to create a route?'
+# How to create a route?
 All you have to do is create a new `.ts` file in `src/routes` and the route will automatically be loaded by the server.